bill-auger/av-caster/CONTRIBUTING.md

-### Disclaimer
+### AvCaster Contribution Guidelines

-AvCaster source code and assets are distributed under the terms of the GNU Lesser General Public License version 3.
+AvCaster source code and assets are distributed as [free software](https://www.gnu.org/philosophy/free-sw.html) and [free culture](http://freedomdefined.org/Definition).
+This agreement is not a copyright assignment.
+It's function is merely to ensure that AvCaster remains free.

+In short, this means that as a contributor, you allow others to copy, distribute, and modify their copies or your work; provided that they extend this priviledge to others and credit you as the original author.
+This implies that all source materials are made available in their preferred form for modification; so for multimedia, this is all individual source files and/or editor project files in addition to the "mixed-down" binary artifacts.
+Refer to the Terms below for details.

+### Contributor License Agreement Terms
-As a contributor, you agree that all contributions to the source tree, wiki, and issue tracker that are unlicensed and not in the public domain will automatically fall under the same appropriate licence as AvCaster: ([LGPL3](LICENSE.md) for source code, [CC BY-SA 4.0](Assets/README.md)) for images and audio, and [GNU-FDL](Doc/README.md) for documentation.
+As a contributor, you agree that all contributions to the source tree, wiki, and issue tracker that are unlicensed and not in the public domain will automatically fall under the same appropriate licence as AvCaster: [GPLv3](COPYING.md) for source code, [GNU-FDLv1.3](Documentation/README.md) for documentation, and [GPLv3](Assets/README.md) for multimedia and other binaries (such as audio, video, and images).

-In short, this means that you allow others to copy, distribute, and modify their copies or your work as long as they extend this priviledge to others and credit you as the original author.
+For multimedia and other binaries, the "sources" or "preferred form" as relating to the GPL is explicitly defined to be any and all binary data, meta-data, editor project files, scripts, and source code of custom executables that are necessary to accomplish all of the following using only widely-available free software:
+* regenerate the associated target artifacts completely and accurately
+* modify these "preferred form" decomposed sources directly and individually
+* compose the original and modified sources
+* generate equivalent modified versions of the associated target artifacts

+For example:
+* "target artifact" such as a composed (mixed-down) .png, .svg, .wav, etc (these are typically all that is covered by a Crerative Commons licencse)
+* "binary data" such as the individual elements that compose the "target artifact" (images, sound tracks, etc.)
+* "editor project files" such as .xcf, .psd, .aup, .ardour, etc.
+* "meta-data", "scripts", and "source code of custom executables" such as 3D models, openGL shaders, etc.
+* "widely-available free software" such as GIMP, Inkscape, Audacity, Ardour, etc.

-If you are not the sole author of your contribution (i.e. it is a combined or derivative work incorporating or based on someone else's work) , then all source works must be freely copyable and distributable under the terms of some GPL-compatible license (such as Creative Commonns) and you must clearly give attribution to the copyright holders with a hyperlinks to the original sources.
+If you are not the sole author of your contribution (i.e. it is a combined or derivative work incorporating or based on someone else's work), then all source works must be freely copyable (either public domain or distributable under the terms of some [GPL-compatible license](https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses) such as Creative Commonns) and you must clearly give attribution to the copyright holders with hyperlinks to the original sources and licenses.

-Any such contributions that are under the terms of a GPL-compatible license will retain their current license.
-No other contributions will be accepted.
+Contributions that do not meet the above criteria will not be accepted and will probably be deleted.

 ### Developers

 You will find in the Builds/Scripts directory some helper scripts to aid in building and debugging this application with gcc and gdb.

 Simply run ```./Builds/Scripts/setup-build-helpers``` to install them to the av-caster root directory.
 See Builds/Scripts/README.md for usage.

 Generally speaking, the files under the Builds/ directory are not to be modified manually nor should any reconfiguration be done from within an IDE.

 This is sometimes necessary for experimentation but note that these changes will not persist.

 Inevitably, all project configuration must be done using the Projucer project manager because the important files in all of the Builds/ directories are clobbered by the Projucer on each save.

 In short, it is almost always the case that files under the Builds/ directory that are committed to version control are only those generated by Projucer and otherwise unmodified.

 This is not relevant to most development tasks, but if you must use the Projucer for design or project maintenance, please compile it from the 'gnu-jucer' branch as described in the 'Designers' section below.

 ### Designers

 ```bash
 ### If you want to work with the AvCaster sources directly -
         first install the build dependencies above for your system